serodgers30/CS1632_Spring2025/exercises/3/README.md

 ## Description

-For this assignment, you and a partner will write a systems-level, automated black-box tests for the Pitt website using the Selenium IDE.
+For this assignment, you will write a systems-level, automated black-box tests for the Pitt website using the Selenium IDE.
 Specifically, we are going to test the URL:

 https://www.pitt.edu/